microdotblog/plugin-alpine-blogroll/README.md

-# plugin-alpine-blogroll
+# Recommendations blogroll for Alpine and Marfa themes

-Add the recommendations blogroll to the home page in Alpine or Marfa themes.
+⚠️ This plug-in is an experiment and requires features not yet released in Micro.blog.